 The followings are common types of abuse that may be used sparingly or consistently throughout a relationship.

 Domestic violence occurs in the relationship where abusers and survivors know each other, and could happen both in adult and adolescent intimate or familial relationships.
 The abuser and survivor may be married, divorced, separated, cohabiting, have a child together, dating or simply part of the family.
-They may be heterosexual or homosexual.
 The relationship may be long-term or may have just started.
 Domestic violence can occur in any type of intimate partner or familial relationship.

 Use these guidelines to determine if you or someone you know is a victim of domestic violence.